 - Manageable costs - Employees own their devices, manage their own data plans, and are responsible for their own smartphone upgrades.
 No need to administer corporate data and equipment plans.

 - Improved productivity- Your budget can now focus more on deploying apps that work seamlessly between desktop and mobile devices.

 - Employ cloud security tools – With mobile devices, businesses can proactively implement the latest authentication technologies to prevent cyberattacks such as phishing, password theft, etc.

 Potential risks of BYOD:

 Know the risks of allowing unsecured or unmanaged devices to access your organization's critical data so your BYOD program can address them.

-- Data Leakage – The use of personal devices for work inevitably creates unauthorized transmission of corporate data.
+- DATA LEAKAGE – The unmanaged use of personal devices for work inevitably creates unauthorized transmission of corporate data.
 Whether intentional or not, this could be as simple as an employee downloading a document onto their phone.
 It is vital to stay in control of data by regulating the unauthorized download, copy, and export of sensitive materials.

-- Data Theft - This can be an issue if unencrypted company data gets transmitted over an unsecured Wi-Fi network.
+- DATE THEFT - This can be an issue if unencrypted company data gets transmitted over an unsecured Wi-Fi network.
 Airports, coffee shops, and even hotel Wi-Fi networks can leave data vulnerable to cyber hackers.

 - MALICIOUS APPS – With unmanaged BYOD, you have no control over the quality of apps your employees install on their devices.
 Once a malicious app is installed, cybercriminals can access their phones and, ultimately, your data.

 - LOST DEVICE - If an employee loses their device without proper security protocols and management in place, this can become a significant threat.
 In the wrong hands, the device can be hacked and expose critical company data.

-- Shadow IT –This is when an employee uses technology outside the purview of your IT department to get their work done.
-Unauthorized solutions like cloud storage, video collaboration tools, or messaging can be used for convenience to exchange sensitive company data.
+- SHADOW IT –This is when an employee uses technology outside the purview of your IT department to get their work done.
+Unauthorized solutions like cloud storage, video collaboration tools, or messaging apps can be used for convenience to exchange sensitive company data.
 When your IT department has no visibility of these programs, they are unable to properly manage the security level and sharing capabilities to protect sensitive data.